obhq/obliteration/README.md

 - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)
 - [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)

 Remove `build` directory from the previous step and open this folder with VS Code.
+It will ask which CMake preset to use and you need to choose the debug version (e.g. `windows-debug`).
 Everything should work out of the box (e.g. code completion, debugging, etc).

 ### Get a homebrew application for testing